-SECTION 304, BUSINESS GROUP B, is amended by adding Fire Stations in the group as follows:
+SECTION 304, BUSINESS GROUP B, is amended by adding Fire Stations in the group as follows with remaining text to remain as written:

 304.1 Business Group B. Business Group B occupancy includes, among others, the use of a building or structure, or a portion thereof, for office, professional or service-type transactions, including storage of records and accounts.
 Business occupancies shall include, but not be limited to, the following: